artdias90/DerDisDas/README.md

 - install react-native globally
 - pull the project
 - install dependencies
-- run `react-native run-ios` to launch simulator / open via Xcode to install on physical device
+- run `react-native run-ios` to launch simulator or
+- `react-native build-ios`and launch via Xcode to install on physical device